The Marine Life Information Network

 Additional information

+Recoverability.
 Detailed information on reproduction in this species is not known although fecundity is not particularly high.
 The larvae of Nemertesia ramosa are passive drifters, quite dense and have limited dispersal potential, dependent on water flow rates near the seabed.
-In a study of the long term effects of scallop dredging in the Irish Sea, Bradshaw et al. (2002) noted that Nemertesia spp. increased in abundance, presumably because of their powers of regeneration, good local recruitment and ability to colonize newly exposed substratum quickly.
+In a study of the long-term effects of scallop dredging in the Irish Sea, Bradshaw et al. (2002) noted that Nemertesia spp. increased in abundance, presumably because of their powers of regeneration, good local recruitment and ability to colonize newly exposed substratum quickly.
 In Nemertesia antennina, reproduction occurs regularly, there being three generations per year.
-The presence of adults stimulate larval settlement therefore if any adults remain, reproduction is likely to result in local recruitment.
+The presence of adults stimulates larval settlement therefore if any adults remain, reproduction is likely to result in local recruitment.

 Importance review